cee-r/resume/README.md

 # Resume

-### Changes
+### Notes

+* Made data-task values dynamic based on # of tasks
+* Refined width style with sass maps and for loops
+* Improve breakdown by making array dynamic
 * Dynamic widths for role breakdown.
-Used jQuery and bootstrap sizing css variables to set width of role breakdowns based on percentage
+Used jQuery and sass to set width of role breakdowns based on percentage indicated
 * Used slick for slide
 * Cleaned html